 - CPM/ CPVV (Cost per Valued View) - consider CPVV versus different content durations

 - Percentage of target audience reached - how effectively your ads are reaching the right people for your campaign

 - Frequency - the time advert served to someone across different channels

 - View thru rate - a measure of the percentage of the video watched)

 - Positive earned media - where people have shared your content positively

 - Brand buzz - relates to the number of conversations taking place around the brand involved in the campaign

-Search may include both paid and organic activity, however for specific digital campaigns it’s likely that there will be an emphasis on paid as this will be more targeted/ focused on campaign messaging and creative.
+Search may include both paid and organic activity, however, for specific digital campaigns, there will likely be an emphasis on paid as this will be more targeted/ focused on campaign messaging and creative.

 Objective: influence consideration and drive action

 - Quality score - the quality and relevance of your paid search landing page